Enhancing HOI Detection with Contextual Cues from Large Vision-Language Models: Experiments

-To fully understand the performance of HCVC, a performance comparison is presented with other state-of-the-art methods under regular settings.
-In the regular scenario, we used the following dataset setup.
-For the HICO-Det dataset, we performed evaluations on three distinct sets of categories: the complete set of $600$ HOI triplets, $138$ HOI classes with fewer than $10$ instances in the training data (rare), and the remaining $462$ HOI classes (non-rare).
-As for the V-COCO dataset, we provide results for two scenarios: S1, which includes $29$ action classes encompassing $4$ body movements, and S2, which consists of $25$ action classes without any no-object HOI classes.
+To further evaluate the performance of ConCue, we conducted a comparison with other state-of-the-art methods under regular settings.
+The results on the HICO-Det and V-COCO datasets are presented in Tables \ref{regular_performance} and \ref{regular_performance_coco}, respectively, with MUREN and HOICLIP chosen as base models.

-The results are shown in \cref{regular_performance}.
-It can be seen that for the HICO-Det dataset, HCVC outperforms all HOI methods by a large margin.
-Specifically, compared to the state-of-the-art method PViC \cite{zhang2023exploring}, HCVC$_s$ achieves a relative $7.3\%$ mAP gain with a mAP margin of $2.53$ on the FULL case, which fully indicates the effectiveness of our method.
-It is demonstrated that the exploitation of human-centric visual cues can indeed help us to better understand the interactions.
-Especially noteworthy, for the rare classes, the HCVC$_s$ method achieves a mAP of $36.62$, which is significantly better than the other methods, and even outperforms other methods on the FULL case.
-This discovery indicates that our approach benefits from leveraging large VLM, enhancing the robustness of the model.
-Even in scenarios with limited training samples, our method demonstrates strong performance.
-For V-COCO, HCVC$_l$ achieves AP $66.0$ on Scene 1 and AP $68.4$ on Scene 2, achieving performance comparable to previous state-of-the-art methods.
-The performance improvement on V-COCO is not as obvious as HICO-Det, due to the fact that V-COCO has less training data, which is detrimental to ViT architecture training.
+For the HICO-Det dataset, HOICLIP+ConCue significantly outperformes all other HOI methods.
+Specifically, MUREN, when enhanced with the ConCue, achieves a substantial performance improvement, bringing it on par with the state-of-the-art methods.
+Compared to the advanced PViC method, HOICLIP+ConCue achieves a gain of $8.0\%$ mAP in the FULL setting, with a margin of $2.77$ mAP.
+The results demonstrate the effectiveness of our method, emphasizing the value of leveraging contextual visual cues to identify interactions.
+Particularly noteworthy is the performance in rare classes, where HOICLIP+ConCue achieves an mAP of $36.75$, significantly surpassing other methods, even in the FULL setting.
+This finding indicates that our method benefits from the knowledge acquired from LVLMs, improving the model's robustness.
+Even in scenarios with limited training samples, our method exhibits strong performance.
+For the V-COCO dataset, HOICLIP+ConCue achieved AP scores of $65.1$ in scenario S1 and $66.5$ in scenario S2, performing on par with previous state-of-the-art methods.
+MUREN+ConCue showed significant improvements with AP scores of $69.7$ in S1 and $71.9$ in S2, surpassing other methods.